 8. Indoor Soccer Leads to More Injuries than Outdoor Soccer: Surely this fact is surprising to soccer players, but the simple truth is that players on indoor fields are more likely to be injured than those outdoors.
 This may seem odd as outdoor fields may have irregularities that make them more precarious, but perhaps the tendency for players to be more aware of these imperfections is what leads to them being more careful.
 Regardless, good old outdoor grass tends to be a safer avenue for play than covered, indoor turf.

 9. Treatments Have Advanced: Anyone who plays soccer long enough will eventually end up being injured.
 Whether it’s a sprain, strain, break or worse, something will send players to either a sports clinic or a doctor’s office (and, hopefully not an emergency room).
 But, while treatments years ago from soccer injuries that didn’t include breaks were limited to physical therapy and massage alone, some of the best sports injury clinic Toronto based options are providing new and exciting treatment options to sufferers.
-This trend is becoming popular in many parts of the world, and proven treatments like cryotherapy are now available to sufferers of soccer injuries and those related to other sports and health conditions.
-Cryotherapy involves the external cooling of skin to prompt healthful and healing responses in the body that can help speed recovery from both injuries and over exertion.
+This trend that is here to stay is becoming popular in many parts of the world.
+And proven treatments like cryotherapy are now available at Cryotherapy Toronto to sufferers of soccer injuries and those related to other sports and health conditions.
+Cryotherapy is affordable with a trial session starting at $29 and involves the external cooling of skin to prompt healthful and healing responses in the body that can help speed recovery from both injuries and over exertion.

 10. Concussions are Common: A lot of our top ten list focuses on injuries that seem logical including sprains, strains and even breaks.
 However, nearly a tenth of all soccer injuries are actually concussions, likely a result of an aggressive ball to the head.